I wanted to make Egg Foo Yuong.

 “Ewww, Lisa; that’s not the way you eat Matzo Brei!
 It’s supposed to be savory!” she wailed with disgust, as she shook some salt on top of my dry, crumbly matzo curds.

-I knew what she said couldn’t be true, but in that moment, I actually believed her, thinking that maybe that was just my family’s weird way of eating matzo brei, sort of like this special chopped liver, coleslaw, and fried bologna sandwich my father invented, in which I knew for sure no one else outside our family was partaking in.
+I knew what she said couldn’t be true, but in that moment, I actually believed her, thinking that maybe that was just my family’s weird way of eating matzo brei, sort of like this special fried baloney (we liked to spell it this way), chopped liver (or liverwurst), Russian dressing, cole-slaw sandwich my father invented, in which I knew for sure no one else outside our family was partaking in.

-To this day, I have yet to make Egg Foo Yung.
+To this day, I have yet to make Egg Foo Yuong.

 Growing up, the first weekend of every Passover we looked forward to a breakfast treat that was considered a treat because it was made during Passover.
 Don’t get me wrong, there were times we enjoyed this treat outside of Passover, but it was rare because Passover was what made it so special.
 The aforementioned Matzo (Matzah, Matzoh) Brei, made the right way, well, the better way, in my opinion.